Bardia95/essays/content/md/posts/2020-04-21-finite-fields.md

 Checking if a number is within a certain interval is trivial, but checking if a number is prime is a bit more involved.
 While we could use trial and error to check if the prime shares any divisors other than 1, this method does not scale up as well as it could, since the size of the problem grows linearly as we keep testing the input iteratively.

-Alternatively, we could use Fermat's Primality Test, which allows us to prove an integer as a composite with 100% accuracy or as a prime with a very high degree of accuracy.
-It is based on Fermat's Little Theorem, which will prove useful later as well.
-Fermat's Little Theorem gives us a known pattern that all primes and very few composites follow.
+Alternatively, we could use _Fermat's Primality Test_, which allows us to prove an integer as a composite with 100% accuracy or as a prime with a very high degree of accuracy.
+It is based on _Fermat's Little Theorem_, which will prove useful later as well. _Fermat's Little Theore_m gives us a known pattern that all primes and very few composites follow.
 It asserts that given some prime number $$p$$ and some other integer $$a$$:

 $$a\^{p} \mod p = a$$